-The ÖTILLÖ Swimrun World Series start of the swimrun season on Catalina Island has everything.
-One of our tougher courses, a friendly community and wild nature.
+The ÖTILLÖ Swimrun World Series on Catalina Island ends our season.
+It is one of our tougher courses, it has a friendly community and wild nature.
 Be ready to dig deep.

 This race course is up to the highest of ÖTILLÖ swimrun standards.
 It is hard and magnificent.

 The ÖTILLÖ Swimrun World Series course has everything; lots of vertical climbs and descents, lots of swimming, fantastic trail running, lots of wild nature, no people and an abundance of fish on the swims.
 It is hard to say if it is a runners course or if it is a swimmers course, we think it is a swimrunners course.

 (UP UNTIL 2021-04-13)

 – Team $ 750

 Late entry fee

 About ÖTILLÖ Swimrun Catalina